 Healthy balanced eating gives us the energy and nutrients we need to grow, work, learn, play and be healthy.
 Look for opportunities to enjoy preparing food and eating with others.
 Check out our Healthy Eating fact sheet.

 Food insecurity means not having enough money to buy healthy food.
 To learn more see our food insecurity infographic and visit our Health Equity pages.
-If you or someone you know needs help getting food please go to foodcoreLGL’s Food Inventory.
+If you or someone you know needs help getting food see the foodcoreLGL’s food calendars for hot meal programs, get information about food banks, and learn about many different food-related programs in foodcoreLGL’s Food Inventory.

 The subject of food includes many different topics like food and nutrition, food skills and what influences our decisions about food.
 These topics, along with having confidence and being able to access healthy food, make up food literacy.
 Visit our Choosing Healthy Food tab for helpful tips.

 Registered Dietitians give credible information and encourage healthy food choices that promote health and prevent chronic disease.
 When speaking with a healthcare professional about nutrition, it is helpful to know what their credentials are.

 Did you know there is a difference between a Registered Dietitian and a nutritionist?

 For tips on finding credible information on healthy eating: